GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 {% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/n41KwUDKNUFZAKmWDTkr.png", alt="" %}

-To measure the Largest Contentful Paint, you’ll need to use a Performance Observer, and look for `largest-contentful-paint` events.
+To measure the Largest Contentful Paint, you'll need to use a Performance Observer, and look for `largest-contentful-paint` events.

 ```js